-How Art Therapy in Denver Has Helped Moms Heal: Real Moments from the Studio
+How Art Therapy in Denver Helps Moms Heal

 Motherhood has a way of cracking us open.
-One moment you’re rocking your newborn baby, and the next you’re wondering where you went.
-The pressure to get it right, the slow erosion of identity, the anxiety that hums under the surface, and the way old wounds sneak back in when you're already stretched thin—it’s a lot.
+One moment you're rocking your newborn, and the next you're wondering where you went.
+The pressure to get it right, the slow erosion of identity, the anxiety that hums under the surface, and the way old wounds sneak back in when you're already stretched thin — it's a lot.

 An image of a desk with art supplies, and an iced coffee, with overlay of the title of the blog post, written by art therapist in Denver, Leanne Morton.

-You don’t have to be an artist to benefit from art therapy—in fact, most people who come to see me for art therapy haven’t picked up a paintbrush or colored pencil since childhood!
-Art therapy is a blend of traditional talk therapy and creative expression.
-As a trained art therapist (with a master’s degree in counseling and specialized training in trauma, the nervous system, and expressive arts), I use art materials to help clients explore emotions, reconnect with themselves, and heal in a deeper, more embodied way.
+You don't have to be an artist to benefit.
+In fact, most people who come to see me haven't picked up a paintbrush since childhood.
+As a registered art therapist (ATR) with a master's degree in counseling and specialized training in trauma, the nervous system, and expressive arts, I use art materials to help clients explore emotions, reconnect with themselves, and heal in a deeper, more embodied way.

-While words are often our default way of processing, they can only take us so far—especially when we’re overwhelmed, stuck, or carrying things we haven’t yet found language for.
-Art therapy offers another path.
-Through color, line, texture, image, and movement, you can begin to make sense of what’s going on inside you—without needing the perfect words.
+Words are often our default way of processing, but they can only take us so far, especially when we're overwhelmed, stuck, or carrying something we haven't yet found language for.
+Through color, line, texture, and imagery, art therapy helps you begin to make sense of what's going on inside without needing to explain it.

-It’s not about making “good” art.
-It’s about making space for you—your feelings, your story, your healing.
-Whether you’re navigating the identity shifts of motherhood, healing old wounds, or simply feeling disconnected from yourself, art therapy gently helps you come home to who you are.
+It's not about making "good" art; it's about making space for you —your feelings, your story, your healing.
+Whether you're navigating the identity shifts of motherhood, healing old wounds, or simply feeling like you've lost yourself somewhere along the way, art therapy can help you find your way back.

 Art therapy isn’t just about making art—it’s about making meaning.
 In sessions, moms often discover insights they didn’t even realize they were carrying.
 Using simple materials, colors, and mark-making, they begin to see their inner experience more clearly and with more compassion.
 These small moments can lead to big shifts.
 Here are just a couple of examples of how creative expression has helped moms tune into what was really going on beneath the surface.